davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

         * `Deny write access to removable drivers not protected by BitLocker` -> **Not Configured**

 #### Optional Adjustments
+These are quality-of-life changes for end user workstations.
 * **Do not include drivers with Windows Updates:**
     * `Computer Configuration\Administrative Templates\Windows Components\Windows Update`
         * `Do not include drivers with Windows Updates` -> **Enabled**